Catherine's baby has arrived. It's a BOY! He was born on 3-9-10. For photos, details and updates, visit the blog.

 • Have a Date Night and Go to Dinner

-WHAT YOUR Birth COMPANION MIGHT DO
+WHAT the Birth COMPANION MIGHT DO

-• Keep her Company, if She Prefers it
+• Keep Her Company, if She Prefers it

-• Encourage her to Move Around
+• Encourage Her to Move Around

-• Massage her Back or Feet to Promote Relaxation
+• Massage Her Back or Feet to Promote Relaxation

 • Time Some Contractions